 The Six-Day War between Israel and its Arab neighbors ends with a United Nations-brokered cease-fire.
 The outnumbered Israel Defense Forces achieved a swift and decisive victory in the brief war, rolling over the Arab coalition that threatened the Jewish state and more than doubling the amount of territory under Israel’s control.
 The greatest fruit of victory lay in seizing the Old City of Jerusalem from Jordan; thousands of Jews wept while bent in prayer at the Second Temple’s Western Wall.

 Increased tensions and skirmishes along Israel’s northern border with Syria were the immediate cause of the third Arab-Israeli war.
 In 1967, Syria intensified its bombardment of Israeli settlements across the border, and Israel struck back by shooting down six Syrian MiG fighters.
 After Syria alleged in May 1967 that Israel was massing troops along the border, Egypt mobilized its forces and demanded the withdrawal of the U.N.
 Emergency Force from the Israel-Egypt cease-fire lines of the 1956 conflict.
-The U.N. peacekeepers left on May 19, and three days later Egypt closed the Strait of Tiran to Israeli shipping.
+The U.N. peacekeepers left on May 19, and three days later Egypt closed the Straits of Tiran to Israeli shipping.
 On May 30, Jordan signed a mutual-defense treaty with Egypt and Syria, and other Arab states, including Iraq, Kuwait, and Algeria, sent troop contingents to join the Arab coalition against Israel.

 With every sign of a pan-Arab attack in the works, Israel’s government on June 4 authorized its armed forces to launch a surprise preemptive strike.
 On June 5, the Six-Day War began with an Israeli assault against Arab air power.
 In a brilliant attack, the Israeli air force caught the formidable Egyptian air force on the ground and largely destroyed the Arabs’ most powerful weapon.
 The Israeli air force then turned against the lesser air forces of Jordan, Syria, and Iraq, and by the end of the day had decisively won air superiority.